What Is A Year-End Bonus? The Complete Guide For Beginners

 Table of Contents

-A year-end bonus is a form of compensation or benefit earned by employees as a reward for their work throughout the year.
+A year-end bonus is a form of compensation or benefit earned by employees as a reward for their work throughout the year and is usually between 5%-10% of an employee’s annual wages.
 Bonuses may be monetary or come in other forms, such as additional PTO days or paid gym memberships.

-Year-end bonuses may also be referred to as a Christmas or annual bonus.
+Year-end bonuses may also be referred to as Christmas or annual bonuses.
 They differ from traditional bonuses because they are only given out at the end of the year or sometime during the year’s final quarter.

 As a form of supplementary income, monetary bonuses are taxed at a different rate than regular wages.
 Year-end bonuses may also be counted as a tax-deductible business expense.